seapagan/ubuntu-win-bootstrap/README.md

 Once that is installed and running you will be able to use any other X-Window based programs you wish to install - it is even possible to have the full UBUNTU graphical desktop running if that is your desire.

 ## Sublime Text 3
 The bootstrap script will automatically install Sublime Text 3 with `Package Control` and a number of useful packages.
-These will properly be installed during the first run on Sublime Text.
-I recommend you run Sublime the first time wait a few seconds them close.
-Open it a second time and the packages will then be installed.
-It may take a few minutes for the packages to start installing so try not to close the program too soon.
+These will properly be installed during the first and second times Sublime Text is opened.
+I recommend you run Sublime the first time,  wait a few seconds them close (this installs the `Package control` plugin).
+Open it a second time and the rest of the packages will be installed.
+It may take a few minutes for the packages to install depending on your internet speed so try not to close the program too soon.

 #### Running sublime Text
 ```bash